Topological multi-mode waveguide QED: Abstract

 \section{Abstract}

-Two-dimensional topological insulators with quantized large Chern numbers feature a number of protected, chiral edge modes linked to the value of the invariant.
-When implemented in photonic setups, these systems then naturally display a topologically-protected multi-mode waveguide at their edges.
-Here, we show how to take advantage of these setups by interfacing them with quantum emitters.
-Using a Harper-Hofstadter lattice as a particular model, we find situations in which the emitters feature quasi-quantized decay rates due to the increasing number of edge modes in the different emergent band-gaps, and where their spontaneous emission spatially separates in different modes, enabling the generation of non-local time-bin entangled states already with a single $\pi$-pulse.
-Besides, we show how the emitters can selectively interact with the different channels using non-local light-matter couplings as the ones that can be obtained with giant atoms.
+Topological insulators feature a number of topologically-protected boundary modes linked to the value of their bulk invariant.
+While in one-dimensional systems the boundary modes are zero-dimensional and localized, in two-dimensional topological insulators the boundary modes are chiral, one-dimensional propagating modes along the edges of the system.
+Thus, topological photonic insulators with large Chern numbers naturally display a topologically-protected multi-mode waveguide at their edges.
+Here, we show how to take advantage of these topologically-protected propagating modes by interfacing them with quantum emitters.
+In particular, using a Harper-Hofstadter lattice, we find situations in which the emitters feature quasi-quantized decay rates due to the increasing number of edge modes, and where their spontaneous emission spatially separates in different modes.
+We also show how using a single $\pi$-pulse the combination of such spatial separation and the interacting character of the emitters leads to the formation of a single-photon time-bin entangled state with no classical analogue, which we characterize computing its entanglement entropy.
+Finally, we also show how the emitters can selectively interact with the different channels using non-local light-matter couplings as the ones that can be obtained with giant atoms.
 Such capabilities pave the way for generating quantum gates among topologically-protected photons as well as generating more complex entangled states of light in topological channels.